7 Best Pingdom Alternatives in 2024

 When it comes to features, Upmon offers unlimited SMS and phone call alerts as well as unlimited status pages.
 Those are available for all users whether they have 5 or 50 active monitors.

-Apart from the uptime checks, Upmon also includes cron job (heartbeat) monitoring, which comes really handy when checking if scheduled tasks run as they should.
+Apart from the uptime checks, Upmon also includes a cron job (heartbeat) monitoring, which comes really handy when checking if scheduled tasks run as they should.
 Be aware that the cron job monitors have separate pricing.
 A free plan with 5 cron job checks a month is available.

 Overall Upmon is a great simplistic solution for a very specific use case.
-It can be recommended as an easy way to start monitoring a smaller number of websites when Pingdom would be too advanced.
+It can be recommended as an easy way to start monitoring a smaller number of websites when Pingdom is too advanced.
 On the other hand, when having multiple websites the price is quite high compared to other uptime monitoring alternatives.

 6. Uptime.com